COVID-19 Updates: State of public health emergency declared.

 The development and implementation of our animal identification system has been achieved through industry and government working together.
 Canada's system currently includes mandatory animal identification requirements for cattle (beef and dairy), bison, swine, cervids, sheep and goats.
 Animal identification is set out nationally.

-For more information on animal identification requirements, contact your industry association or review the Species Industry Summaries.
+For more information on animal identification requirements, contact your industry association or review the Species Industry Summaries below.

 Animal Movement documentation requirements are set out by both the federal and provincial governments.
-For more information on animal movement requirements, contact with your industry association or review the Species Industry Summaries for these requirements.
+For more information on animal movement requirements, contact with your industry association or review the following Species Industry Summaries.

 Traceability Information by Species